-The Institute for Fiscal studies has warned that poorer households are facing an inflation rate of 10.9 per cent, rather than 9 per cent, for this reason.
+The Institute for Fiscal studies has warned that poorer households are facing a higher inflation rate as a result.

 “So far, the government’s measures to reduce the impact of these bill rises have been shockingly inadequate,” Luke Murphy, associate director for energy at the Institute for Public Policy Research, said.